-A redesign of the State Board Report was launched in 1992.
-Others followed in 1996 and 2006. personalities.
+That thinking changed as the organizations began laying the groundwork for a computerized examination.
+The ERB began a formal review of the nondisclosure issue in 1989.
+The ERB was ably assisted first by Elizabeth Hagen, and then by Richard Wolfe, two outspoken and talented psychometricians with very different styles and personalities.
 Neither was ever afraid to challenge the validity and reliability of the exam as a whole, or the processes for writing, administering, grading and securing the exam.
 The NASBA board approved the concept of nondisclosure at its July 1991 meeting, following a recommendation from the AICPA's Board of Examiners.
 There were four implementation issues with which the board was concerned: statutory issues, security, candidates' access to CPA Examination information, and costs.